RecordEvolution/DeviceManagementAgent/README.md

 Once the Reagent has been built into the platform(s) and architecture(s) of your needs the binaries can then be published into our remote bucket.

-The `make publish` command will publish all binaries that are found within the `build/` folder to the [re-agent](https://console.cloud.google.com/storage/browser/re-agent) gcloud bucket.
+The `make publish` command will publish all binaries that are found within the `build/` folder to our [re-agent](https://console.cloud.google.com/storage/browser/re-agent) gcloud bucket.

 ### Release